- May 9, 2016

 - Posted by: Faith Associates

-- Category: Event, Blog, New Case Study, Case Study
+- Categories: New Case Study, Case Study, Event, Blog

 On Saturday 30th April, Imams Online delivered the second in a series of Digital Summits to 150 Imams, Mosque leaders, Madrassah teachers & Social Media practitioners in Manchester.
 The day consisted of presentations, E-safety training and discussions on how, as a community and as religious leaders, we can more effectively engage with young people online.